sams-rea-test/simple-sinatra-app/README.md

 7. Create the final CloudFormation stack for the `04-ecr-services.yaml` template.
 Name the stack **sams-rea-test-04**.
    Parameters should be similar to this:

-     - VPCStackName: sams-rea-test-01
+     - `VPCStackName`: sams-rea-test-01
-     - ECSStackName: sams-rea-test-02
+     - `ECSStackName`: sams-rea-test-02
-     - ECRStackName: sams-rea-test-03
+     - `ECRStackName`: sams-rea-test-03
-     - DesiredContainerCount: left as default
+     - `DesiredContainerCount`: left as default

    Complete parameter definitions:
-     - VPCStackName: The name of the CloudFormation stack holding the VPC and networking resources
+     - `VPCStackName`: The name of the CloudFormation stack holding the VPC and networking resources
-     - ECSStackName: The name of the CloudFormation stack holding the ECS and compute resources
+     - `ECSStackName`: The name of the CloudFormation stack holding the ECS and compute resources
-     - ECRStackName: The name of the CloudFormation stack holding the ECR (application) resources
+     - `ECRStackName`: The name of the CloudFormation stack holding the ECR (application) resources
-     - DesiredContainerCount: The number of container services to launch.
+     - `DesiredContainerCount`: The number of container services to launch.
 It is recommended that this be a similar value to the EC2 instaces created.
 Default: 1